35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 description: Southwark losses 91 social rented homes in 2021
 date: 2022-04-11T07:28:12.088Z
 ---
 Council hoardings publicising the Council's delivery of 11,000 council homes are a familiar sight around Southwark.
-They promote the Council's creditable council house building programme, which it launched in 2013 and describes as the *'most ambitious...in the country'.*
+They promote the Council's creditable council house building programme, which it launched in 2013 and describes as the *'most ambitious...in the country'*[^1]*.*

 The impression Southwark wants to create is that building social housing is the Council's top priority - as it should be in a borough where only 7% of households can afford free-market housing.

 The reality is different.
 Only one in ten new homes built in Southwark since 2004 is social rented.
-The figure has emerged from the London Mayor's new Planning Datahub, which documents all the homes built in London since 2004, including those built in Southwark.
-The Datahub shows that after demolitions are taken into account, only 2,676 out of twenty-five thousand new homes in Southwark are social rented.
+The figure has emerged from the London Mayor's new Planning Datahub, which documents all the homes built in London since 2004, including those built in Southwark[^2].
+The Datahub shows that after demolitions are taken into account, only 2,676 out of twenty-five thousand new homes in Southwark are social rented[^3].

 ##### Eighteen years of low social rent, but high free-market numbers